mozilla/addon-sdk/doc/module-source/sdk/context-menu.md

 might want your menu item to appear for any page that has at least one image, but declarative contexts won't help you there.

-When you need more control control over the context in which your menu items are shown, you can use content scripts.
+When you need more control over the context in which your menu items are shown, you can use content scripts.
 Like other APIs in the SDK, the `context-menu` API uses
 [content scripts](dev-guide/guides/content-scripts/index.html) to let your